Concordium/concordium-dapp-examples/compliant-reward-distribution/indexer-and-server/README.md

 ## Compliant-Reward-Distribution Indexer And Server

 There are two binaries in this project.
-An `indexer` that indexes data into a database and a `server` that provides API endpoints to post/get data to/from the database.
+An indexer (`crd_indexer`) that indexes data into a database and a `server` that provides API endpoints to post/get data to/from the database.

 ## Prerequisites